sqldelight/sqldelight/docs/multiplatform_sqlite/index.md

 VALUES (15, 'Ryan Getzlaf');
 ```

-From this SQLDelight will generate a `Database` Kotlin class with an associated `Schema` object that can be used to create your database and run your statements on it.
-Generating the `Database` file does not happen during normal 'sync gradle' tasks, and you must run 'make module' or 'make project' with Android Studio to generate the correct Database file.
+From this, SQLDelight will generate a `Database` Kotlin class with an associated `Schema` object that can be used to create your database and run your statements on it.
+Generating the `Database` file happens during the 'generateSqlDelightInterface' gradle task.
+This task runs during the 'make project'/'make module' build task, or automatically if you have the SQLDelight IDE plugin.

 Accessing the generated database also requires a driver, which SQLDelight provides implementations of: